jjhiew/powderkeglabs-site/public/blog/electronic-condo-proxies.md

 #### Is This Legal?
 Yes!
 We have consulted with a number of top condominium law firms in Toronto, including Miller Thomson LLP, who have confirmed that these electronic proxies are legally valid.
+In fact, all the law firms we've spoken with have agreed that electronic proxies, when done correctly, are better at preventing fraud than from traditional paper proxies.

 #### Want to see a demo?